alpha-tango-kilo/advent-of-code-2021/day_02/README.md

 Really hate doing all the integer type casting but also can't bear to use a `u32` when a `u8` is enough

 ## Part two

+An interesting twist, easy enough to implement.
+Probably could/should have used `AddAssign` for both tasks, but here we are